chemfiles/chemfiles/README.md

 - Set custom `UnitCell` or `Topology` when reading/writing;
 - Easy to use programming interface in Python, C++, C, Fortran 95, Julia and Rust;
 - Cross-platform, usable from Linux, OS X and Windows.
-- Open-source and freely available (Mozilla Public License);
+- Open-source and freely available (3-clauses BSD license);

 ### Is chemfiles for you?